Road Ribbon for Road Safety®

 In support of the United Nations endorsed, World Health Organisation’s World Day of Remembrance for Road Traffic Victims, the Road Ribbon for Road Safety® campaign commences on the third Sunday in November annually.
-This year the 2016 campaign will commence on Sunday, 20 November 2016 and run through until Friday, 6 January 2017.

 The campaign messages are aligned with Towards Zero, WA’s road safety strategy 2008-2020 and urge people to take care on the roads during the festive season.

 What are the aims of the campaign?

 Road Ribbon for Road Safety® aims for the Towards Zero long-term vision of a road transport system where crashes resulting in death or serious injury are virtually eliminated.
 Achieving this vision will be possible through shared responsibility where we all have a role to play in working towards a safe system.

 The safe system approach aims for a road network that protects road users and prevents crashes that result in death and serious injury.
 The safe system aims to improve road safety through four cornerstones: